It's Wedding Bells For Varun Dhawan & Natasha Dalal In November 2019? Read Details!

 Wedding Location Of Varun Dhawan & Natasha Dalal

-While the month and year of Varun Dhawan and Natasha Dalal are doing the rounds, the location has not been revealed yet and only the couple and their family members can confirm the same when the time is right.
+While the month and year of Varun Dhawan and Natasha Dalal's wedding are doing the rounds, the location has not been revealed yet and only the couple and their family members can confirm the same when the time is right.

 Varun Dhawan & Natasha Dala To Make An Announcement Soon?